apollographql/federation/docs/source/federation-spec.md

 }
 ```

-In this case, the Reviews service adds new capabilities to the `User` type by providing a list of `reviews` related to a user.
-In order to fetch these reviews, the Reviews service needs to know the `email` of the `User` from the Users service in order to look up the reviews.
+In this case, the Reviews subgraph adds new capabilities to the `User` type by providing a list of `reviews` related to a user.
+To fetch these reviews, the Reviews subgraph needs to know the `email` of the `User` from the Users subgraph.
 This means the `reviews` field / resolver *requires* the `email` field from the base `User` type.

 ### `@external`